Fabrixa Integration API Reference

 Order Statuses

-- Canceled – Customer canceled payment and the transaction was not completed.
+- Canceled - customer canceled payment; the transaction was not completed.

 Fulfillment Statuses

-- Partially fulfilled – Some items in the order have been processed or shipped, while others are still pending.
+- Partially fulfilled - some items have been processed or shipped, others still pending.

-- Rejected – The fulfillment request has been declined, often due to invalid order details or unavailability.
+- Rejected - the fulfilment request has been declined, often due to invalid order details or unavailability.

-Below is an example of the payload that will be sent with the webhook.
+An example of the payload sent with the webhook.
 This payload represents an order update:

 {